10 Best Career Options and Scope after BSc Physics

 • Radiologist

 Ans.
 The scope after BSc Physics is broad so you can go into any field of your interest.
 Either you can go into the research field or engineering.
 You can easily find jobs in government organizations like ISRO, Tata Institute of Fundamental Research and many more.
-Other organizations where physics graduates works are the IT industry and the medical sector.
+Other organizations where physics graduates can work are in the IT and the medical sectors.

 Ans.
-The scope after BSc Physics is huge.
+The scope and jobs present in the market after BSc Physics are huge.
 Students who have completed their bachelor’s degree can find jobs in various sectors.
-You can also go for entry-level jobs in the government sector or private sector.
-Students with MSc physics can find better job options and higher salary packages.
-As the demand for physicists continues to grow in the coming years, this is the best course to study.
+You can also go for entry-level jobs in the government and private sectors.
+They can also pursue courses after B.Sc in physics.
+Students with an MSc can find better job options and higher salary packages.

-Q4.
-Can I do MTech after B.Sc Physics?
+Q5.
+Can I do MTech after B.Sc.
+Physics?

 To read more related articles, click here.